teja2495/youtube-shortcuts/README.md

 # YouTube Watch Later Shortcuts

-A Chrome extension that enhances your YouTube experience by adding convenient shortcuts for managing your Watch Later playlist and other playlists directly from the video player and playlist pages.
+A Chrome extension that enhances your YouTube experience by adding convenient shortcuts for managing videos directly from the video player and playlist pages.

 ## What it does